Treatment for eczema

 Many people use the word eczema when referring to the most common atopic dermatitis.
 The term atopic refers to conditions involving the immune system, including atopic dermatitis, asthma, and hay fever.
 The word dermatitis refers to inflammation of the skin.

 Eczema is also known as dermatitis or inflammation of the skin.
 It is characterized by itching, blisters, red bumps, swelling, oozing, scaling, and crusting.
 Though eczema is not life-threatening, it can be uncomfortable.

 Some people outgrow the condition, whereas others will continue to have it throughout adulthood.
 This article will discuss its symptoms, treatments, causes, and types.

 Causes of eczema

-The specific cause of eczema remains unknown, but many health professionals believe that it develops due to a combination of genetic and environmental factors.
+The specific cause of eczema remains unknown, but many health professionals believe it develops due to genetic and environmental factors.

 Children are more likely to develop eczema if a parent has it or another atopic condition.
 If both parents have an atopic condition, the risk is even higher.

 Listed below are possible causes of eczema